A Grassroots, Responsive, Non-government Organization

 The Land Between always works in partnership with existing groups and agencies, municipalities, and large NGOs.
 In this way we efficiently and effectively reach goals, without duplication of effort and with complementary benefits.
 Partnerships build capacity across the sector and ensure that actions are reflective of needs in communities.
 View the list of TLB partners

 To ensure that meaningful impacts are achieved TLB works across sectors, relating elements, mandates and focuses.
 Change must be felt across levels in order to be sustainable, and in this way, TLB works proactively to engage stakeholders and authorities at all levels, from the landowner to the government- providing input, information, and tools as well as benefits to each.

-The Land Between also respects the economy of the region and honors its capacity and entrepreneurial spirit through its daily operations; TLB retains contractors and experts under Memorandums of Understanding, contracts, and fees for service.
+The Land Between also respects the economy of the region and honors its capacity and entrepreneurial spirit through its daily operations; TLB is staffed by retaining contractors and experts under Memorandums of Understanding, HR contracts, and fees for service.
 In this way TLB ensures that it is supportive of the local economy, reduces infrastructural administration overhead and bureaucracy, and is also agile, accountable, efficient, and aligned with the current markets and trends.